ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/03-build-model/assignment.md

 ---
 We now have a set of labeled transactions which we can use to train our classification model.

+When we train a classification model, we are asking Elasticsearch to model the complex relationship between a dependent variable (`classification`) and influencing variables (e.g., the symbol, the share price, ...).
+In this example, we include just a handful of influencing variables; in practice, you could have hundreds of such variables.

 Model training
 ===
 Remember how your data science team needed months to build a classification model?
 Let's see how quickly we can do it in Elasticsearch!